 Wastewaters are collected in underfloor pits that are emptied via pull-plug systems.
-They flow through concrete channels above or underground through a sand trap prior to entering the biodigester.
-Stirring inside the fermentation chamber is passive, facilitated by the current produced by the inflow and outflow of feedstock.
+They will flow through concrete channels above and underground and through a sand trap prior to entering the biodigester.
+Stirring inside the fermentation chamber will be passive, facilitated by the current produced by the inflow and outflow of feedstock.

-Partially treated wastewaters exit the biodigester through pipes that lead to a series of two open lagoons for clarification and storage (indefinitely).
+Partially treated wastewaters will exit the biodigester through pipes that lead to a series of two open lagoons for clarification and storage (indefinitely).

-Captured biogas in the biodigesters is refined in a gas conditioning system and then propelled into an engine that uses it to generate electricity used to power the farm.
+Captured biogas in the biodigesters will be refined in a gas conditioning system and then propelled into an engine that will use it to generate electricity for the Farm.

-Sludge is removed from the anaerobic lagoon through gravity release pipes and is piled onto a concrete bed for drying.
+Sludge will be removed from the anaerobic lagoon through gravity release pipes.
+It will be piled onto a concrete bed for drying.
 Dried sludge will be used as soil amendment.

-Figure 1 illustrates the current processes involved and the Project components employed in the wastewater treatment and power generation process in CPA 37.
+Figure 1 illustrates the current processes involved and the Project components employed in the wastewater treatment and power generation process in CPA 38.

 Figure 3.
-Wastewater treatment and power generation process in CPA 37
+Wastewater treatment and power generation process in CPA 38